Functional Regression on Manifold with Contamination: Introduction

-\lincomment{When estimating the regression functional $g$ in \eqref{eq:nonparametric-functional-model}, we explicitly account for the hidden manifold structure by estimating the tangent spaces of the manifold.
-Tangent space based estimation methods are common in the analysis of multivariate data with a manifold structure.
-For example, \cite{Aswani2011} utilizes the tangent structure for regularization on regression with collinear predictors.
-To the best of our knowledge, this article is the first to explore tangent space based methods for functional regression analysis.
-Specifically, we first recover the observed functional predictors from their discrete/noisy measurements, and then} adopt the local linear manifold smoothing acting on tangent spaces proposed by \citet{Cheng2013} (referred as MALLER hereafter as in their paper) to study manifold regression of Euclidean data. \lincomment{While FREM and MALLER share the same intrinsic aspect of the manifold setup, they fundamentally differ in the ambient aspect, which raises challenging issues unique to functional data.
-First, functional data naturally live in an \emph{infinite-dimensional} ambient space, while the Euclidean data considered by \citet{Cheng2013} have finite ambient dimension.}
+When estimating the regression functional $g$ in \eqref{eq:nonparametric-functional-model}, we explicitly account for the hidden manifold structure by estimating the tangent spaces of the manifold.
+Specifically, we first recover the observed functional predictors from their discrete/noisy measurements, and then adopt the local linear manifold smoothing \citep{Cheng2013}.
+While our approach and the one of \citet{Cheng2013} share the same intrinsic manifold setup, they fundamentally differ in the ambient aspect, which raises challenging issues unique to functional data.
+First, functional data naturally live in an {infinite-dimensional} ambient space, while the Euclidean data considered by \citet{Cheng2013} have a finite ambient dimension. {Second, the effect of noise/sampling in the observed functional data needs to be explicitly treated, since functional data are discretely and noisily recorded in practice, which then introduces contamination of the functional predictor.
+This contamination issue is not encountered in \citet{Cheng2013}, or is only considered for linear regression of multivariate data \citep{Aswani2011,Loh2012}.
+Moreover, the contamination has an intrinsic dimension that grows with the sample size and thus is coupled with the ambiently infinite dimensionality.

-The infinite dimensionality poses significant challenge on theoretical analysis of the estimated intrinsic dimension and tangent spaces.
-To appreciate this, for example, it is nontrivial to establish Lemma S.9 and S.10 (given in the Supplementary Material) which are critical for determining the convergence rate of the estimated tangent spaces, as these lemmas involve derivation of tight uniform bounds for some infinite sequences of variables tied to the ambiently infinite dimensionality of functional data,

-while such bounds are relatively straightforward for a \textit{finite} sequence in \citet{Cheng2013}.
-Hence the results in \citet{Cheng2013} are not applicable in our analysis.